Jaiswalradha335/Amazon-clone/README.md

 # student-demo
-this is my first Git repository
+this is my first Git repository.Author-Radha kumari